 Q: There’s a lot of color in your designs.
 What are your tips for decorating with colorful rugs?

 A: “Colorful carpets can create a special atmosphere within a space.
-It’s all about contrast, so sometimes, I’ll do a dark rug in a light corner, or a bright rug in a small space.”
+It’s all about contrast, so sometimes, I’ll do a dark rug, such as Vintage persian rugs, in a light corner, or a bright rug in a small space.”